 Raised in the Cascade Mountains of Oregon, William Kent Krueger briefly attended Stanford University—before being kicked out for radical activities.
 After that, he logged timber, worked construction, tried his hand at freelance journalism, and eventually ended up researching child development at the University of Minnesota.
-He currently makes his living as a full-time author.
-He’s been married for over 40 years to a marvelous woman who is a retired attorney.
+He’s been married for nearly fifty years to a marvelous woman who is a retired attorney.
 He makes his home in St. Paul, a city he dearly loves.

 Krueger writes a mystery series set in the north woods of Minnesota.
 His protagonist is Cork O’Connor, the former sheriff of Tamarack County and a man of mixed heritage—part Irish and part Ojibwe.
 His work has received a number of awards, including the Minnesota Book Award, the Loft-McKnight Fiction Award, the Anthony Award, the Barry Award, the Dilys Award, and the Friends of American Writers Prize.
 His last nine novels were all New York Times bestsellers.

 Ordinary Grace, his stand-alone novel published in 2013, received the Edgar Award, given by the Mystery Writers of America in recognition for the best novel published in that year.
-The companion novel, This Tender Land, was published in September 2019.
+The companion novel, This Tender Land, was published in September 2019 and spent nearly six months on the New York Times bestseller list.

 Call me Kent.

 I entered Stanford University in the fall of 1969.
 In the turbulent spring of 1970, during the height of the divisive Vietnam War, I joined in a takeover of the president’s office in protest of what I saw as the University’s complicity in the production of military weapons.
 Not only did the administration sic the riot police on me, they evaporated my academic scholarship, forcing me to leave after my freshman year.
 Which was okay by me.
 I’d met the woman I knew I wanted to marry, and she lived in Nebraska.
 So, I headed east.

 Over the next few years, I logged a bit of timber, worked a lot of construction, published a few magazine articles, and generally enjoyed life.
 I married—that lovely Cornhusker named Diane—and we pretty much had a ball.